Educational Partners

 Numen: The Healing Power of Plants

 This documentary film features luminaries such as Rosemary Gladstar and Kenny Ausubel, as well as one of our co-founders and faculty, Guido Masé.
 Connecting the health of the planet with human health, the message of Numen is that ecological medicine is rooted in whole plant medicine and in the work of herbalists and allied practitioners and activists working towards a sane and sustainable healthcare system.
 Produced by anthropologist and herbalist Ann Armbrecht and film-maker Terrance Youk, this film and its accompanying website is meant to be a catalyst for conversation and action at the community level.
 We encourage you to visit the site, check out the articles and resources and get involved.
 Helpful pages explain everything from how to make a salve to selecting herbs for use in fevers.
-These articles were written by local herbalists Sandra Lory, Dana Woodruff and VCIH director, Larken Bunce.
+These articles were written by Vermont herbalists Sandra Lory, Dana Woodruff and VCIH director, Larken Bunce.
 You might also recognize Larken’s botanical photographs, featuring some of VCIH’s students and gardens.